aquarium-protocols/weisslab/doc/cloning_the_Aquarium_way.md

 #### Creating a New Sample

 To define a new sample go to the inventory dropdown menu and select the desired sample type for the new sample.
 (Plasmid, Primer, Yeast Strain, etc.) Then, for example, to define a new plasmid click on the "New Plasmid" button at the bottom of the page.
 This pulls up a page with information fields to fill out.
 The "New Plasmid" page has fields for the name of the plasmids, the project of the sample, a description of the plasmid, sequencing verification and other relevant information.
 Other sample types have similar information field pages that must be completed to define a new sample.
-When the fields are completed click on "Save Sample Information" and Aquarium will assign a unique sample id to the new sample.
+Some fields may be left unfilled but some fields are required if you are doing a specific task with it, you can check out the Input requirements section for each task to determine what's required.
+When the fields are completed, click on "Save Sample Information" and Aquarium will assign a unique sample id to the new sample.

 #### Creating New Items